Vogtland: Natural geography

 The landscape of the Vogtland is sometimes described as idyllic, thanks to its fields, meadows and wooded hilltops.
 In the south and southeast, Vogtland rises to a low or mid-height mountain range also called Oberes Vogtland, or Upper Vogtland.
 Here, monocultural coniferous forest is the predominant form of vegetation.
 The Vogtland's highest mountain is Schneehübel, reaching 974 metres; another remarkable landmark is the Schneckenstein, 883 m above sea level, which gained some renown for its (falsely) alleged unique abundance of topaz crystals.
-Its mountains spread from Ore Mountains in the south-east to Fichtel Mountains in the south-west, including the Elster Mountains.
+Its mountains spread from the Ore Mountains in the south-east to the Fichtel Mountains in the south-west, including the Elster Mountains.

 Neighbouring regions are Franconian Forest, Ore Mountains, Thuringian Highland and Fichtel Mountains.
 The south-eastern part of the Vogtland belongs to Ore Mountain/Vogtland Nature Park, a protected area comparable to a national park.

 In its northern part, which averages around 250 m above sea level, the landscape is marked by several river valleys, as the White Elster, the Zwickauer Mulde and the Göltzsch have their spring in the Vogtland, while the Saale flows through Bavaria and Thuringia in the west of Vogtland.